k9andkbd/k9andkbd.github.io/md/PortugalTravelLog.md

 First up was the Capela dos Ossis - the Chaple of Bones.
 Yeah it’s as creepy as it sounds.
 All the interior walls and columns are formed out of piled bones and skulls.
 Ugh.

 Right next door is the Cathedral of Evora, a hike up to the top of the tower and a walk around the roof is a must.
-There is also a “Secret museum” which was interesting if only for the fact that it made more remember how wacky religious museums are.
+There is also a “Secret museum” which was interesting if only for the fact that it made me remember how wacky religious museums are.

 The Templo de Diana - Roman ruins is worth a quick stop.